+Cats enjoy sleeping where there is a heated source.
+This is because most of our body heat escapes through our heads, so cat on my head.
 Cats have a high body temperature, and they need to keep the heat up to maintain their flexibility and growth.

 Even if there’re differences in the metabolism and physical features, a cat’s love for sleep is universal.

-Why does my cat lick my face while i sleep?
+Why does my cat lick my face while I sleep?

 Why does my cat sleep with me every night?

-Based on the mystery surrounding cats, many tend not to know what they really mean with their actions.
+Based on the mystery surrounding cats, many tend not to know what they mean with their actions.
 But when it comes to a cat sleeping on your pillow, or your head, you’ve got the info.